software-students-spring2025/1-specification-exercise-project-1/README.md

 ## User Requirements
 > As a **moviegoer**, I want **to browse the latest movie trends and showtimes** so that **I can stay updated and plan my visit to the theater.**
->> Estimation of effort: S\n
+> Estimation of effort: S
->> Acceptance criteria:
+> Acceptance criteria:
->> 1. Trending movies are highlighted with posters and trailers.
+> 1. Trending movies are highlighted with posters and trailers.
->> 2. Users can filter movies by genre, rating, or time.
+> 2. Users can filter movies by genre, rating, or time.

 > As a **busy parent**, I want **to purchase tickets online** so that **I can avoid long queues and save time at the theater.**
 >>